restlabs/base-infra/README.md

 When you're ready to deploy your project build and install the base-infra-deployer code, it will create a CLI command called `base-deploy`.

 __TESTED ON__: MacOS and Linux

 If you're developing on Windows, please use WSL2

-If you're developing on Windows, please use WSL2

 ### Requirements